Pattrick Smellie: Only two things can rescue Muller and the National Party now

 Remember all the anger thrown at the Press Gallery during the lockdown for asking the same question in many different ways?
 This is why we do it.
 Because sometimes it's the only way to get at the truth.

-Repeatedly asked whether he knew that other National Party MPs had received leaked information from Boag, Muller tried various formulations to avoid saying "no", but eventually said "no" when he should have said "yes."
+Repeatedly asked whether he knew that other National Party MPs had received leaked information from Boag, Muller tried various formulations to avoid saying "no", but eventually said "no" when he should have said "yes".

 It might not seem much, but political careers can founder on less.
 Remember Winston Peters holding up that sign saying "NO" in the 2008 election campaign, denying the campaign donations he did get from Owen Glenn?
 That cost NZ First three years out of Parliament.